HOW TO STRUCTURE A STORY AND COMPREHEND THE NARRATIVE STRUCTURE

 • Denouement

 A plot point is different from a plot.
-Plot points are key moments that relate to the protagonist and the actions they take in their journey.
+Plot points are key moments relating to the protagonist and their actions in their journey.
 A plot, on the other hand, is a series of events that constitute the story following the laws of cause and effect

 2.1.2.
 Map our character information.